dinkelspiel/homepage/src/posts/the-basics-for-a-fullstack-spa-in-gleam.md

 Gleam is a functional programming language that, contrary to many other popular functional languages, features a syntax which will feel familiar to those accustomed to C-style programming languges like C#, Javascript, and Rust.
 This however is where a lot of similarities end for those unfamiliar with functional programming as common constructs like `for` and `while` are missing and replaced with functional recursion while `if` and `switch` have been combined into a more powerful `case`.
 I won't go any more indepth on the syntax of Gleam in this article but if you're interested i'd recommend checking out the [language tour](https://tour.gleam.run/) for a good starting point.

 With that being said this article goes into the stack and libraries used to create a fully [functional fullstack application in Gleam](https://kirakira.keii.dev) however I will not go into any specific details on how the website was made as the code is [available on github](https://github.com/dinkelspiel/kirakira).
-I will instead explain the basics of routing, ajax requests (fetch), and effects.
+I will instead explain the basics of routing, ajax requests (fetch), and effects by making a simple post creating website by the end that creates and reads post through an api on the frontend.
 This article also assumes that you have gone through the tour and know the basics like creating a gleam project and installing libraries as I will not go in to that here.

 Before we get into all the code, the entiry codebase for this blogpost is available [on github](https://github.com/dinkelspiel/basic-fullstack-gleam) if you prefer to just look at the code.